 Your hands are likely to be in the pictures so neat nails and moisturised hands help the aesthetic of the shoot.
 Make up is such an individual thing.
 Many people don’t wear much make up on a day to day basis however the camera doesn’t see makeup like the human eye.
 A flawless finish, with defined eyes and gentle lipstick can add that edge to your photos.
 If you wear the same amount of makeup you would on a night out that is about right.

 Gents – if you are clean shaven make sure you allow ample time before the shoot for your skin to settle down.
+Make sure any wispy bits are tamed and flaky skin moisturised.

 The shoot is quick and fast paced.
 There isn’t much time to introduce many props.
 Earrings, jewellery and bracelets can help add colour to your images.
 Bring a jacket to change into half way through for some different images.